-The United States Department of Labor Occupational Outlook Handbook for 2014 states that "Employment of chiropractors is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
+The United States Department of Labor Occupational Outlook Handbook 2016-2017 edition states that "Employment of chiropractors is projected to grow 17 percent from 2014 to 2024, faster than the average for all occupations.
 People across all age groups are increasingly becoming interested in chiropractic care, because chiropractors use nonsurgical methods of treatment and do not prescribe drugs."